-The initial applications are assessed by a designated board member; the final applications by the country adviser.
+The initial applications are assessed by an expert panel, the final applications by the country adviser.
 Depending on the available budget, grants are awarded to the highest scoring applications (so there is a certain competition).

 Applications for grants are assessed on: